mibrs/mibrs.github.io/_posts/2023-02-21-Get-Started-With-Alice3-Part4.md

 - How to create variables and assign them values
 - How to get user input with requester
 - Understand the basic concepts behind events and what events Alice can deal with
-- Try out your knowledge on a Game of Mars Rover, Part 1
+- Try out your knowledge on a Game of Mars Rover, Part 1 using event listeners to steer a robot witharrow keys and use proximityListener

 ## Variables, Assignments, and Input